Abhi-37/Simple-chatbot_with_openai_and_openlibrary/README.md

 Run the script by executing the command: python book_search_chatbot.py Follow the prompts to search for books by entering their titles.
 Type 'quit' to exit the program.

-**Dependencies**
-This program requires the requests library to make HTTP requests to the Open Library API.
-You can install it using pip:
-Copy code
-pip install requests

-**Notes**
 This chatbot uses the Open Library API to search for books.
 Since it doesn't require an API key, there's no need to sign up or obtain any credentials to use it.
 The search functionality may not always return accurate results, depending on the quality and completeness of the data available in the Open Library database.

+**Dependencies**
+This program requires the requests library to make HTTP requests to the Open Library API.
+You can install it using pip: pip install requests